apache/parquet-site/content/en/blog/features/alp_encoding.md

 ALP takes advantage of a common pattern: many values stored as `FLOAT` or `DOUBLE` originated as decimal numbers with relatively few digits, such as prices or measurements.
-This section explains the intuition behind ALP, and then covers the encoding and decoding pipelines in more detail.
+This section explains the intuition behind ALP and then covers the encoding and decoding pipelines in more detail.

 ALP encodes floating-point values in batches called "vectors" of between `8`